Nicholas J. Deleonardis Scholarship

 • Proof of permanent residency, if not a U.S. citizen

-• A 3-5 page description of a proposed research project, including project goals and time line.
+• A 3-5 page description of a proposed research project, including project goals and timeline.
 Explain how the project fills a need not previously addressed.
 Include an explanation of how the research will create noninvasive technology that will facilitate better communication between Deaf and hearing people.
 The applicant must propose a scholarship period, which may not exceed one year.
 The project must be completed by the applicant during the scholarship period.

 • A personal statement, no more than one page, that explains how the applicant became interested in non-invasive technology for better Deaf/hearing communication, and how the proposed project fits into the applicant’s life plan.
 This will help the scholarship committee get a better sense of the applicant as a person.